RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: Abstract

 \section{Abstract}

-Robot design is a complex and time-consuming process that requires specialized expertise.
-Gaining a deeper understanding of robot design data can enable various applications, including automated design generation, retrieving example designs from text, and developing AI-powered design assistants.
-While recent advancements in foundation models present promising approaches to addressing these challenges, progress in this field is hindered by the lack of large-scale design datasets.
-In this paper, we introduce \datasetName{}, a large-scale dataset comprising 1 million samples.
+Robot design is a complex and time-consuming process that requires specialized human expertise.
+Gaining a deeper understanding of robot design data can enable various applications such as automated design generation, retrieving example designs from the text prompt, or developing AI design assistants.
+While recent advancements in foundation models present promising approaches to addressing these challenges, progress in this field is hindered by the lack of large-scale robot design datasets.
+In this paper, we introduce \datasetName{}, a large-scale dataset with 1 million samples.
 Our dataset features multimodal data collected from scientific literature, covering various robotics domains.
 We propose a semi-automated data collection pipeline, enabling efficient and diverse data acquisition.
-To assess the effectiveness of \datasetName{}, we conduct extensive experiments across multiple tasks, including design image generation, visual question answering about designs, and design image retrieval.
-The results demonstrate that our dataset serves as a challenging new benchmark for design understanding tasks and has the potential to advance research in this field. \datasetName{} will be released to support further developments in AI-driven robotic design automation.
+To assess the effectiveness of our new \datasetName{} dataset, we conduct extensive experiments across multiple tasks, including design image generation, visual question answering about designs, and design image retrieval.
+The experimental results demonstrate that \datasetName{} can be used as a challenging benchmark for several robot design understanding tasks.
+Furthermore, the cross-dataset evaluations demonstrate the ability of \datasetName{} in improving model generalization, proving its data quality.